collapsed-stacks/startups/questions/9378/should-i-work-for-a-startup-that-is-too-confident-about-their-concept-without-an.md

 - posted by: [VipinS](https://stackexchange.com/users/3685876/vipins) on 2016-06-01
 - score: 1

-<p>I suggest never .As 80% startups have only concept and they didn't know how to proceed after the product developed.
-If they fail all faults goes to developer even if they fail in marketing then they also blame it to developer.2 % share is only a myth .If they succeed they hire some one else on salary .  </p>
+I suggest never .As 80% startups have only concept and they didn't know how to proceed after the product developed.
+If they fail all faults goes to developer even if they fail in marketing then they also blame it to developer.2 % share is only a myth .If they succeed they hire some one else on salary .